albertogasparin/react-magnetic-di/README.md

   ],
 ```

 This is where the magic happens: we safely rewrite the code to prepend `di(...)` in every function scope, so that the dependency value can be swapped.
-We recommend to only add the plugin in development/test enviroments to avoid useless const assignment in production.
+We recommend to only add the plugin in development/test environments to avoid useless const assignment in production.
 You can either do that via multiple babel environment configs or by using `enabledEnvs` option.

 ### Using dependency replacement